-A national race, or a race by "invitation" in which a foreign Driver is invited to take part must be entered on the UIM Calendar otherwise it becomes an unauthorised Event, unless no more than 3 foreign drivers take part for the reason of training and without inclusion of their results/times in the results sheets.
-Invited Drivers entering such unauthorised races, may lose their International licences.
-Remember that Drivers having International licences, are only allowed to enter a meeting outside their country provided their National Authority gives them permission to do so.
+A national race, or a race by "invitation" in which a foreign licensed driver is invited to take part must be entered on the UIM Calendar otherwise it becomes an unauthorised event, unless no more than 3 foreign drivers take part for the reason of training and without inclusion of their results/times in the results sheets.
+Remember that drivers having international licences, are only allowed to enter a meeting outside the country of their license, provided that their National Authority gives them written permission to do so.